dapper-gh/lab-tree-traversal-maven/README.md

 Authors

-* Your name here
-* Your name here
+* Sheilla Muligande
+* David William Stroud
 * Samuel A. Rebelsky

 Acknowledgements

-*
-*
-*
+N/A

-This code may be found at <URL>.
+This code may be found at <https://github.com/dapper-gh/lab-tree-traversal-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/lab-tree-traversal-maven>.